 The Board took no action but heard a presentation by the Community Development Agency staff and public testimony.
 Supervisors Rodoni and Sears were chosen as subcommittee members to further investigate the matter.

 Need more info?
-See the staff report about signage for short-term rentals.
+See the staff report and the additional "white paper" report about potential regulations for short-term rental properties.

 Contact: Jeremy Tejirian, Planning Manager, Community Development Agency

 Every Thursday we post previews of upcoming items for the next board meeting and reviews of items from the last.

 Email or Text Alerts